 The script is marked by a number of people, including management at the production company, producers and development executives at studios and networks.
 So there are many opinions to consider when putting together a script.

-If you’re putting together a spec script (one you’re writing on speculation before having an agent or manager), the most critical thing to remember is that if your script gets into the hands of decision makers at a production company or studio, it’s because your script has been chosen from among hundreds (or possibly even thousands) of others.
+If you’re putting together a spec script (writing on speculation, without an agent or manager), the most critical thing to remember is that if your script gets into the hands of decision makers at astudio, it’s because your script has been chosen from among hundreds (or even thousands) of others.

-These decision makers — whether they’re development executives or producers — have many scripts to read each week.
-They’re not looking for reasons to trash your work; they’re looking for reasons to keep reading.
-That means having a strong first act and beginning that compels them to turn the page.
+The decision makershave many scripts to read each week.
+They’re not looking for reasons to trash your work, they’re looking for reasons to keep reading.
+That means having a strong first act that compels them to turn the page.

 If they make it all the way through your first act without being engaged, they will most likely stop reading and move on to the next script on their list.